zorn/mikezornek.com/content/posts/2020/4/personal-lockdown-update.md

 ---
 title: "Personal Lockdown Update"
 date: 2020-04-30T09:57:51-04:00
+description: Again, I'm thankful for my privilege.
+I have savings to live off for a while.
+But let's not forget, there are people out there starving and this program right now is bringing no relief.
 ---

 Thought it was time for another personal update.
 The [last one](http://mikezornek.com/posts/2020/3/things-change-fast/) was about a month ago.